Is competitiveness Genetic? 'Do Men and Women act differently under stress'?

 - The Insula, Hippocampus and Prefrontal Cortex are all larger in women

-- Men have two and a half times the brain size devoted to sexual drive, as well as larger brain centres for actin and aggression
+- Men have two and half times the brain size devoted to sexual drive, as well as larger brain centres for acting and aggression.

 Some key physiological differences between male and female brains have been categorized, Cunningham and Roberts 2006, Inside Her Pretty Little Head.
 See the below table for instinctive reactions and feelings that are inherently different between men and women.